BerryDragon/Con-Map-Track/README.md

 Acceptance Criteria: Convention data can be updated through the JSON file, new conventions show up after the data refreshes, and past events get archived or marked as inactive.

+TREND NOTES

+In the past, software projects followed the Waterfall methodology, where all the planning happened upfront and developers built everything in a strict sequence.
+The problem with that approach was it didn't handle changes well.
+If something didn't work or requirements shifted halfway through, you were basically stuck redoing large portions of the project.

+Now a days, Agile methods like Scrum are standard.
+Teams work in short sprints, get working features done early, and adjust based on feedback from users or anyone.
+For this project, I'm using an Agile approach with two three-week sprints.
+That way, if something like integrating a mapping API doesn't go as planned in Sprint 1, I can pivot in Sprint 2 instead of being locked into a bad design which would basically mean failure.

+A big current trend is using APIs instead of manually entering or hardcoding data.
+For the Convention Map Tracker, I'll pull in real-time data for things like gas prices, flight estimates, and hotel availability.
+This keeps the information accurate and updated without constantly having to do manual updates.
+Another current practice I'm following is a mobile design.
+Since most people would check convention locations and costs on their phones while traveling, I'm designing the layout with smaller screens in mind first, then scaling up to desktop.
+I am sure there is some easy software or specific code that would fix this issue easily.

+I do not like AI, but from what I can see and what I have been implementing since it is forced upon even in our IDEs now a days, trends include AI-assisted development tools like GitHub Copilot and automated frameworks that catch bugs before code even gets pushed.
+While I won't have time to implement full CI/CD in this 8-week project, I'm setting up my GitHub workflow with proper branching and pull requests to prepare for those kinds of practices in future work.

+By combining Agile principles, API integration, mobile designs, and proper leader shipping, this project does a good job on how it feel to show real development teams operate today and sets me up to adopt emerging tools as they become more accessible.